Pennsylvania Department of Health

 Observations:

-Based on a review of facility staffing data, it was determined that the facility failed to ensure a minimum of one nurse aide per 10 residents on the day shift for nine days. a minimum of one nurse aide per 11 residents for two days on the evening shift and a minimum of one nurse aide per 15 residents for one day for the night night shift from March 15 through March 24, 2025.
+Based on a review of facility staffing data, it was determined that the facility failed to ensure a minimum of one nurse aide per 10 residents on the day shift for eight days, a minimum of one nurse aide per 11 residents on the evening shift for seven days and a minimum of one nurse aide per 15 residents on the night shift for two days from June 30 through July 9, 2025.

 Findings include:

-Review of facility staffing data for the period of March 15 through March 24, 2025, revealed the following dates and shifts that did not meet the requirements of one nurse aide per 10 residents on the day shift, one nurse aide per 11 residents on the evening shift and one nurse aide per 15 residents on the night shift,
+Review of the facility staffing data for the period of June 30 through July 9, 2025, revealed the following dates and shifts that did not meet the requirements of one nurse aide per 10 residents on the day shift, one nurse aide per 11 residents on the evening shift and one nurse aide per 15 residents on the night shift.

 Day shift